angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 Thassa's Oracle.
 These lists use Experimental Frenzy as a card advantage engine and win condition in tandem with Doomsday.

 **Doomsday** is the primary deck variant that is having previously unprecedented success since the printing of Thassa's Oracle.
-Doomsday uses counter magic like Force of Will and Daze to play a controlling game before ending the game with Doomsday.
-Initially called "meandeck" Doomsday, the moniker *Meandeck* is explained in this article [here](/articles/2020/03/12/pretty-mean-deck).
+Doomsday uses countermagic like Force of Will and Daze to play a controlling game before ending the game with Doomsday.
+Initially called *Meandeck* Doomsday, the moniker *Meandeck* is explained in this article [here](/articles/2020/03/12/pretty-mean-deck).

 **Entombsday** is more of a Tin Fins variant with a main deck plan focussing on reanimating Griselbrand using either :card[Shallow Grave] or :card[Goryo's